deeplearning4j/deeplearning4j/ADRs/0007 - Nd4j classifiers.md

 * Could be deprecated in the future depending on how libnd4j evolves

-* Breaks compatibility with the old avx approach.
+* Complexity for the user with the number of new extensions to be used.